 Loyd Commons' second year continued the path of progress for the commons.
 Loyd started off the year with a large welcome event dubbed the Loyd Luau welcoming in the Class of 2019.
 The Leadership Team continued progress on the Loyd Strategic Plan from which many successes of the year were developed.
 The Commons continued the tradition of the Loyd Pin Families and remained one of the only commons to continue with formal banquets twice a semester.
 The new Council structure enabled them to organize fun activities that specifically fell in line with the Loyd Values.
 Loyd Commons also worked closely with TEDxSMU to have TED Talks in the community and also showcase students, faculty, and staff in a semesterly event known as Loyd on the Lawn.
 Loyd introduced new events and initiatives from the Strategic Plan including Luck of the Loydians.

-For Loyd's third year, the Commons is welcoming a brand new Faculty in Residence Family - Dr. Alice Kendrick and her husband Kevin Kendrick.
-Loyd will be continuing its collaboration with TEDxSMU as well as continuing to further develop what will become longstanding traditions.
+In the 2016-2017, the Commons welcomed a new Faculty in Residence Family - Dr. Alice Kendrick and her husband Kevin Kendrick.
+Loyd continues its collaboration with TEDxSMU as well as continuing to further develop what will become longstanding traditions.